anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -->

 #### 4.3.1.10 Placement
-The OpenStack Placement service enables tracking (or accounting) and scheduling of resources.
+The OpenStack [Placement service](https://docs.openstack.org/placement/train/index.html) enables tracking (or accounting) and scheduling of resources.
 It provides a RESTful API and a data model for the managing of resource provider inventories and usage for different classes of resources.
-In addition to standard resource classes, such as VCPU, MEMORY_MB and DISK_GB, the Placement service supports custom resource classes (prefixed with “CUSTOM_”).
+In addition to standard resource classes, such as vCPU, MEMORY_MB and DISK_GB, the Placement service supports custom resource classes (prefixed with “CUSTOM_”) provided by some external resource pools such as a shared storage pool provided by, say, Ceph.
 The placement service is primarily utilized by nova-compute and nova-scheduler.
 Other OpenStack services such as Neutron or Cyborg can also utilize placement and do so by creating [Provider Trees]( https://docs.openstack.org/placement/latest/user/provider-tree.html).
 The following data objects are utilized in the [placement service]( https://docs.openstack.org/placement/latest/user/index.html):

 <p>Resource Providers provide consumable inventory of one or more classes of resources (cpu, memory or disk).
 A resource provider can be a compute host, for example.</p>